leoben5456/Dashboard/README.md

 ## **Demo**

-You can view a live demo of the application by visiting [Demo Link]([https://your-demo-url.com](https://euphonious-flan-f7e0d2.netlify.app/).
+You can view a live demo of the application by visiting [this demo link](https://euphonious-flan-f7e0d2.netlify.app/).
 Below is a preview of the dashboard:

 ![Dashboard Preview](src/assets/images/image.png)